Start your search for wallpaper trends with a little insider knowledge to truly get the best out of the new collections in 2021.

 Look out for lush botanicals in rich reds and inky blues set against a brooding black backdrop for a dramatic, opulent finish.

-Panels are a big wallpaper trend in bedrooms for 2021.
+Panels are big when it comes to bedroom wallpaper ideas for 2021.
 It's not overly common to have paneling in a bedroom, but if you live in a period property – or got them built in to add character to a plain space – you have plenty of space to play with wallpaper.

-Previously a trend only seen in living rooms, adding a statement paper in slices like Cole & Son's Botanical Lilac, allows you to go bold with color and pattern without overwhelming the room.
+Previously a living room trend, adding a statement paper in slices like Cole & Son's Botanical Lilac, allows you to go bold with color and pattern without overwhelming the room.
 Choosing a natural inspired scheme and colorway keeps things calming, too.

 Gone are the days when wallpaper was a one-dimensional piece of paper on the wall.
 As printing techniques develop, the number of surfaces that can be printed on increase.